 'Hoping' is the operative word, because while there are no throbbing nightclubs here, and while it's beautiful, it's not exactly peaceful (what with the throngs of people and constant buzzing of noisy gasoline-powered golf carts), unless you really do get away from it all to the more remote beaches either by golf cart or boat.

-The island is about 30km long and from 500m to 2km wide, with seemingly endless beaches, tranquil waters and a galaxy of shells in various shapes and colors.
-Lying within the Yum Balam reserve, Holbox is home to more than 150 species of bird, including roseate spoonbills, pelicans, herons, ibis and flamingos.
-In summer, whale sharks congregate relatively nearby in unheard-of quantities.
+It's a fantastic spot for wildlife.
+Lying within the Yum Balam reserve, Holbox is home to more than 150 bird species, including roseate spoonbills, pelicans, herons, ibis and flamingos.
+In summer, whale sharks congregate nearby.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Isla Holbox.